theoladune/AIVC-Seminar/text/script.md

 Finally, once a prediction is available, two coding modes are present to exploit this prediction.
 The simplest one is called skip mode, which is a direct copy of the prediction.
 The second mode consists in sending a correction to the prediction using a dedicated neural network.
-Both coding modes contributions are added to get the reconstructed frame.
-The two coding modes are abritrated using the coding mode selection obtained thanks to the motion network as we've seen before.
+Both coding mode contributions are added to get the reconstructed frame.
+The two coding modes are abritrated using the coding mode selection obtained thanks to the motion network we've seen before.

 # System overview 2